 Special Character Pillars

 The Special Character of the College in embedded in everything we do.
 We are a Catholic, Marist and Champagnat college.
 The values that we live are visible in what we do, what we say and how we treat others.
 Each year we focus on two of our Pillars, that identify our charism.
-In 2018, our Pillars are:
+In 2019, our Pillar is:

 It is very worthwhile for parents to examine these on a regular basis.
 These are also valuable tools to enable parents to check the amount of homework their sons are receiving and to help them manage an effective study programme.
 Every Student Diary also contains the key school rules and information about absence procedures and all important school dates.